 Stakeholder communication and the development of a more holistic sustainability strategy are two areas on which we have seen impressive progress over the course of our engagement.
 Over this period, the company has launched and continues to refine a dedicated sustainability website that outlines its approach and ambitions on a wide range of material environmental and social factors – information that was notably missing from the public sphere, and which was leading to regular accusations of hypocrisy in the press.
-Furthermore, we are delighted to hear that the company has some big, bold plans for 2020, and will be announcing time-bound targets in relation to material topics such as plastics, food waste, soy and carbon emissions.
+Furthermore, we were delighted that in 2020 the company announced time-bound targets in relation to material topics such as plastics, food waste and carbon emissions.

 We believe this will help future-proof the company from changing consumer tastes and potential regulatory change, and will particularly benefit the company’s reputation in the eyes of its customers, the press and investors.

-Democratising sustainability is something Iceland believes very strongly in and is driven right from the very top of the business, with Managing Director Richard Walker also acting as chief executive officer of the UK government’s Council for Sustainable Business.
+Democratising sustainability is something Iceland believes very strongly in and is driven right from the very top of the business, with Managing Director Richard Walker also sitting on the UK government’s Council for Sustainable Business.
 However, providing environmentally and socially friendly products at an affordable price for the company’s core low-income consumer is a tricky task.
 Very often, sustainably or ethically produced food items cost much more, putting them out of reach of some consumers.